 - A specialist creative college dedicated to preparing young people for the creative industries.

-- A national college operating across nine locations in England.
+- A national college operating across seven locations in England.

 - Graded ‘Outstanding’ by the Independent Schools Inspectorate (ISI).